ThomasReisser90/OCToolbox.jl/README.md

 ## Roadmap

-There are several algorithms that I’d like to include:
+There are several algorithms that we would like to include:

 - [ ] GRAPE
 - [ ] GOAT